 Active Immunizations – occurs naturally when a patient comes in contact with a disease. the body produces antibodies to help defend against that disease.
 Many diseases are severe however and coming into contact with the disease can be fatal so this method is not recommended for many diseases.

-Scientists therefore create active immunity safely in the form of vaccines through weakened strains of disease or through utilizing parts of an organism.
+Scientists, therefore, create active immunity safely in the form of vaccines through weakened strains of disease or through utilizing parts of an organism.

 Passive Immunizations come when antibodies are passed on to a patient such as when a mother passes antibodies to the infant.

-We also understand that Immunizations are not inexpensive and so that is why EmergencyMD offers some of the lowest cost immunizations in the upstate.
+We also understand that immunizations are not inexpensive and so that is why EmergencyMD offers some of the lowest cost immunizations in the upstate.

 Immunizations for Adults

 An example of Frading immunity is Shingles (Herpes Zoster).
-Shingles is painful and debilitating rash that can occur years after a patient has had chickenpox.
-The herpes virus which causes chickpox can lay dormant in the body and later return as shingles.
+Shingles is a painful and debilitating rash that can occur years after a patient has had chickenpox.
+The herpes virus which causes chickenpox can lay dormant in the body and later return as shingles.
 However, this disease can be prevented or reduced in severity in adults who receive the

 Immunizations for Children

-Many childhood disease have been all but eradicated by vaccines.
+Many childhood diseases have been all but eradicated by vaccines.
 Some diseases like Measles have come back in outbreaks.
 EmergencyMD carries a full line of vaccines for children and can help parents discuss fears of vaccines.

 In Stock Vaccines